SHEWOLVES: Learning to Bite Back

 Aysel Dilara Kasap Voice Reviewers

-I am a writer, the editor-in-chief of the non-profit creative writing website Feather Pen and a publishing hopeful.
+I am a writer and the editor-in-chief of the non-profit creative writing website Feather Pen.
 I am passionate about books while being a music and theatre enthusiast and generally enjoying all forms of art.

 Recent posts by this author